bayeshack2016/hhs-insights/README.md

     - can optionally be filtered by speciality, eg `speciality=Diabetes`
   - GET /providers-by-zip
     - returns an aggregated report of providers grouped by Zip codes.

+### Interesting Notebooks
+ - Fraud occurences
+   - Plot a heatmap based on number of provider deactivations due to fraud.
+ - Provider distribution by state
+   - Plot a heatmap based on raw counts of providers across states.
+ - Provider distribution by zip
+   - Plot a heatmap based on raw counts of providers across zip code boundaries.